 Once a violation is reported and investigated, if warranted, consequences will be applied.
 These include:

 If you are discharged from the event, you will not receive a refund of any monies paid.

 BrickCon recognizes that LEGO is an everlasting toy: it is as fun today as it was in 1958, when the brick we know and love received its patent.
 There are many ways for LEGO fans of all ages to engage with and enjoy our favorite toy.

-LEGO fans of all ages are welcome to join us during public hours (Saturday and Sunday); the private convention is for ages 14 and up (when accompanied by a parent or guardian) and fans 18 years and older.
+LEGO fans of all ages are welcome to join us during public hours (Saturday and Sunday) with a paid public ticket; the private convention is for ages 16 and up (when accompanied by a parent or guardian) and fans 18 years and older.